CANADA FX DEBT-C$ dips against weaker greenback as oil drops

 TORONTO, Nov 25 The Canadian dollar weakened

-against its U.S. counterpart on Friday as a drop in oil prices
+slightly against its U.S. counterpart on Friday as a drop in oil

 widest in 10 months at -81.9 basis points.